The Most Breathable Weighted Blankets

 I’m also going to talk about how I feel because I’m kind of predicting that the thermometer is going to be largely influenced by the heat emitted by my body.
 And 30 minutes isn’t exactly the same as using it all night.

 However, I feel that talking about them and how I feel in different parts of my body using them for that period of time will probably be a more useful overview of what they’re like.
-So without further ado, I’m going to get changed into my pajamas, aka shorts and t-shirt, and I’m going to test the normal bedding first and then the weighted blankets.
+So without further ado, I’m going to get changed into my pyjamas, aka shorts and t-shirt, and I’m going to test the normal bedding first and then the weighted blankets.

 Baseline one: warm 10.5 tog duvet